motion/orbit/notes/next.md

 - make keyboard and everything smooth and fast with no jitter

-# Project Results

-- fine tune the plain sql searches quite a bit
-- fix various bugs in filtering and searching
-- enable fts5 and integrate with filtering system
-- get cosal better integrated and design data set to test its capabilities

 # next / ideas

 - find by type (file / link is helpful)